PhunkyGeek/aidlink/README.md

 AIDLINK - DECENTRALIZED AID REQUEST PLATFORM

 AidLink is a decentralized platform that allows users in need to create aid requests and receive support from verified donors.
-The app supports wallet connection, dynamic aid request forms, file uploads, and categorized listings.
-Built with modern technologies and optimized for both light and dark themes.
+The app supports Sui Crypto wallet connection, dynamic aid request forms, file uploads, and categorized listings.
+Built with modern technologies and optimized for a great User experience.

 FEATURES